hadronjs/hadron/README.md

 # Quick install

-* Choose a name for you blog, for this example we will call it `myblog`.
+* Choose a name for you blog, for this example we will call it `MYBLOG`.
 Replace it with your name in the commands that will follow.
 * Create a directory for your blog
 ```
-$ mkdir myblog
+$ mkdir MYBLOG
 ```
 * Download and extract the `hadron-seed` project
 ```